-- (a) the Authority has applied a general 10% saving to renewals expenditure items for 2012-16; - (b) the Authority has applied a general 10% saving to renewals expenditure after 2015-16; and - (c) SKM was able to conduct a detailed review of refurbishment works at Allan Tannock Weir, which was found to be prudent and efficient.
+- (a) the Authority applied a general 10% saving to renewals expenditure items for 2012-16; - (b) the Authority applied a general 10% saving to renewals expenditure after 2015-16; and - (c) SKM conducted a detailed review of refurbishment works at Allan Tannock Weir, which was found to be prudent and efficient.

-As noted in Volume 1, the Authority has applied a 10% saving to non-sampled and sampled items for which there was insufficient information.
+As noted in Volume 1, for the Draft Report the Authority applied a 10% saving to non-sampled and sampled items for which there was insufficient information.